GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/composer/composer-vc-properties.md

 #### Parameters

-  - typingCommand: The potential command that the current user is typing.
+  - `typingCommand`: The potential command that the current user is typing.

 ### `queryForMentionSuggestionsSearch(typingMention:)`